Table of Contents

 Ask the patient to point to the area of maximum pain instead of asking if he or she has pain in a certain anatomical location.
 Establish whether this is new-onset pain, recurrent pain or chronic pain.
 Finally, ask the patient about the duration of the pain to differentiate between the acute and chronic causes of ankle and foot pain.

 The treating physician should pay attention to alarming symptoms.
 Patients who present with severe ankle pain, fever, warmness and skin redness might have septic arthritis.
 Adequate diagnostic workup should be started.
-Patients with history of recent trauma who are unable to walk or bear weight might have a fracture.
+Patients with a history of recent trauma who are unable to walk or bear weight might have a fracture.

 Patients who are unable to walk four steps immediately after an injury are likely to have an ankle fracture and should get a radiographic examination.
 Patients who are unable to walk after an acute traumatic injury and also complain of numbness or weakness in the foot might have a fracture compromised by a nerve injury.